DenisPiralic/OptiverTraderLogBook/Log_1.md

 ## Data Analysis
 ### Correlation

-What traders will do to start with is actually start by choosing the two intruments that are highly correlated.
+What traders will do to start with, is start by choosing the two instruments that are highly correlated.
 Even though the two instruments are given to us, there is no harm in checking their correlation.

-First I calculated midpoint prices between the two intruments using the python package numpy, to get an accurate picture of what the market prices would look like.
-Then used this to see how similar the intruments are.
+First, I calculated midpoint prices between the two instruments using the python package numpy, to get an accurate picture of what the market prices would look like.
+Then used this to see how similar the instruments are.

 ```python